 Sometimes, you might not consider a change in your circumstances requires your Will to be updated, but lawyers will know.

 Take for example a scenario where you own an old piano which you would like your nephew to inherit the piano upon your death.
 You draft the Will yourself and gift the piano to him.
 A few years later you purchase a newer, much more expensive piano and sell the previous one you owned when you drafted the will, you don't think this is a problem as you refer to a piano in your will.
 Right?

 Wrong!
 Upon your death if you have not changed the Will your nephew may not receive the newer piano as that was not the piano you owned when you drafted the original will.
 The newer piano could fall under intestacy rules and go to someone who you never intended it to.

 For most people the purpose of drafting LPAs and Wills is to give peace of mind and reassurance that your wishes will be respected in the future and to relieve the stress for family and friends during emotional times.
 The danger with DIY Wills and LPAs is that you risk not doing either, leaving them instead with a costly legal minefield.

 At Clapham & Collinge, we have dedicated expert solicitors who can ensure that these significant legal documents are not only correctly drafted but that you receive expert counsel on these matters.

 Contact us today to discuss your individual requirements in further detail, we'd be delighted to help.
-Call us on 01603 693500 or email us using 'Make an enquiry' form appointments available at our Norwich, North Walsham, Sheringham and Brooke offices.
+Call us on 01603 693500 or email us using 'Make an enquiry' form.
+Appointments available at our Norwich, North Walsham, and Sheringham offices..